AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: <preference>

-GPS contains a number of predefined preferences to configure its behavior and appearance, which are all customizable through the :menuselection:`Edit --> Preferences...` menu.
+GNAT Studio contains a number of predefined preferences to configure its behavior and appearance, which are all customizable through the :menuselection:`Edit --> Preferences...` menu.

-You can add preferences for your extension modules through the usual GPS customization files.
+You can add preferences for your extension modules through the usual GNAT Studio customization files.
 Preferences are different from project attributes (see :ref:`Defining_project_attributes`); the latter varies depending on which project is loaded by the user, while preferences are always set to